Visualizing 3D Protein Structures Tutorial

-Section 2: Simplifying the view
+Exercise 2: Simplifying the view

 As you have probably realized, it is difficult to see very much with this default (ball and stick) view of the structure.
 For this reason, Geneious Prime provides a number of tools that manipulate the display.

 Click on the Style button and you will be offered a number of alternatives.
 Each applies to the selected atoms only but for the moment all atoms are selected.
 If not, click on the Select box to the far right and click all.